Board Responsibility & Liability

 horse virus Ramnit largely affected the financial sector in 2017,

-accounting for 53 percent of attacks.
+accounting for 53% of attacks.
 (Cisco)

 - Manufacturing